Full Width Backboard Galaxy Plastic Install Instructions

 Installing The Optional Lighting

-Optional Drilling Instructions
+Drilling Instructions

-If you want to really make your starmap PCB sit flat against the backboard then you need to drill two small holes.
+You need to drill two small holes.
 Watch the video and download the template.

 **Note you can use as small as a 9/32" drill bit which has been updated on the new template.